 1. Contact information: Name and telephone number of Enrollee contact person to respond to spill-specific questions;

 2. Spill location name;

-3. Location of the spill ;event including GPS coordinates of known spill boundaries:
+3. Date and time the Enrollee was notified of, or self-discovered, the spill;

+4. Operator arrival time;

+5. Estimated spill start date and time;

+6. Date and time the Enrollee notified the California Office of Emergency Services, and the assigned control number;

+7. Description, photographs, and GPS coordinates of the system location where the spill originated;

-If a single overflow event results in multiple appearance points, provide GPS coordinates for the appearance point closest to the failure point and describe each additional appearance point in the spill appearance point explanation field;
+If a single spill event results in multiple appearance points, provide GPS coordinates for the appearance point closest to the failure point and describe each additional appearance point in the spill appearance point explanation field;

+8. Estimated total spill volume exiting the system;

+9. Description and photographs of the extent of the spill and spill boundaries;

-4. Did the spill reach a drainage conveyance system?
+10. Did the spill reach a drainage conveyance system?
 If Yes:

-Description of the drainage conveyance system transporting the spill, and
+Description of the drainage conveyance system transporting the spill;

+Photographs of the drainage conveyance system entry location(s);

-The total spill volume fully recovered within the drainage system;
+Estimated spill volume fully recovered from the drainage conveyance system;

-5. Did the spill directly or indirectly (via a drainage conveyance system) discharge into:

-A water of the United States for a Category 1 spill, or

-A water of the State that are not waters of the United States, for a Category 2 spill;
+Estimated spill volume remaining within the drainage conveyance system;

-6. Description and GPS coordinates of all discharge point(s), as applicable;
+11. Description and photographs of all discharge point(s) into the surface water;

-7. Estimate of total spill volume, inclusive of all discharge point(s);

-8. Estimate of the spill volume that discharged to waters of the State, and spill volume not recovered from a drainage conveyance system;
+12. Estimated spill volume that discharged to surface waters;

-9. Estimate of the spill volume recovered (if applicable);

-10. Spill appearance point(s), including:

-Number of appearance points,

-Description of spill appearance point(s),

-Location including GPS coordinates of each spill appearance point (or attach a sketch to illustrate the geographic location(s) of each spill appearance point), and

-If a single sanitary sewer system failure results in multiple spill appearance locations, each appearance point must be described;

-11. Spill start date and time;

-12. Date and time the Enrollee was notified of, or self-discovered, the spill;

-13. Estimated operator arrival time; and
+13. Estimated total spill volume recovered.

-14. For Category 1 spills requiring California Office of Emergency Services notification:

-The date and time the Enrollee notified California Office of Emergency Services, and

-The California Office of Emergency Services control number.

 3.1.2.
-Certified Spill Report for Category 1 and Category 2 Spills
+Certified Spill Report for Category 1 Spills

-Within 15 calendar days of the spill end date, the Enrollee shall submit a Certified Spill Report for Category 1 and/or Category 2 spills, to the online CIWQS Sanitary Sewer System Database (https://ciwqs.waterboards.ca.gov).
-Upon completion of Certified Spill Report, the online CIWQS Sanitary Sewer System Database will issue a final spill event identification number.
+Within 15 calendar days of the spill end date, the Enrollee shall submit a Certified Spill Report for Category 1 spills, to the online CIWQS Sanitary Sewer System Database.
+Upon completion of the Certified Spill Report, the online CIWQS Sanitary Sewer System Database will issue a final spill event identification number.

 The Certified Spill Report must, at minimum, include the following mandatory information in addition to all information in the Draft Spill Report per section 3.1.1.
-(Draft Spill Report for Category 1 and Draft Category 2 Spill) above:
+(Draft Spill Report for Category 1 Spills) above:

-1. Description of the spill event destination(s) including GPS coordinates that represent the full spread of the spill;
+1. Description of the spill event destination(s), including GPS coordinates if available, that represent the full spread and reach of the spill;

 2. Spill end date and time;